ameygat/githuballrepo/README.md

-# Git All repos
+# Git All Repos

-Python script to download all repositories from a user or organization.
+Python script to clone all repositories from a user or organization on Github.

 ## Usage